 1. Get BlueStacks App Player

-The Instagram app for Android is superb, and you can run it on your desktop using free Android emulator BlueStacks App Player, enabling you to upload photos to Instagram from your PC or Mac.
+The Instagram app for Android is superb, and you can run it on your desktop using free Android emulator BlueStacks App Player, enabling you to post to Instagram from PC or Mac.

 Download and install BlueStacks, then wait a few minutes while the engine starts for the first time.
 Dismiss the tutorial using the cross at the top right, make sure the correct language is selected and tap the arrow button.